ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/FORMATTING FOR INVENTORY REPORT.md

 ```
 ![image](https://user-images.githubusercontent.com/38144008/222886594-64b00b19-0f84-4296-9cff-3fad0e3ad713.png)

-+ In this section uses regular expressions to obtain the coorect that in our ASA.
++ In this section uses regular expressions (re) to obtain the coorect that in our ASA.

 Script in Python: